Groups Acting Acylindrically on Trees: Graph Products of Groups

-Given an arbitrary subset $X\subseteq G$ we define the \emph{parabolic closure} $\Pc(X)$ to be the intersection of all parabolic subgroups containing $X$, which is itself parabolic by part (4) of Lemma~\ref{lem:fullSub}.
-We then extend the definition of essential support by defining $\esupp_\Gamma(X)=\esupp(\Pc(X))$ for all subsets $X\subseteq G$. \end{definition}
+Given an arbitrary subset $X\subseteq G$ we define the \emph{parabolic closure} $\Pc(X)$ to be the intersection of all parabolic subgroups containing $X$, which is itself parabolic by Lemma~\ref{lem:fullSub}(4).
+We extend the definition of essential support by defining $\esupp_\Gamma(X)=\esupp(\Pc(X))$ for all $X\subseteq G$. \end{definition}